Price-Earnings Ratio (P/E Ratio)

 As discussed, a negative P/E ratio results from negative earnings per share.
 A negative P/E ratio means the company is losing money, i.e., the company is reporting losses.
 To understand, suppose a company has a P/E ratio of (-5).
 This means that if the company consistently keeps reporting losses at this rate, it will take 5 years for the company to lose its floating equity capital.

 It is commonly believed that a negative P/E ratio is automatically a red flag that a company is in financial trouble or may not be on the path of growth.
 This is not necessarily true, a company can have a negative P/E ratio and still be doing very well.
 There can be various reasons for the P/E ratio to be negative, some of them as follows:

 - A company can have negative P/E ratios because of change in its accounting policy

 - Negative P/E ratio may be a one-off thing.
 This may be due to incidents such as company writing off higher depreciation or amortization for a particular year or a market trend wherein an entire industry may generate negative P/E ratio due to cyclical causes.

 Such occurrences are very normal in a company’s lifecycle and a negative P/E ratio due to these may not be a cause for concern.
-In such scenario, the company may report a negative P/E ratio and still be on the path of growth.
+In such a scenario, the company may report a negative P/E ratio and still be on the path of growth.

-An investor or an analyst should be concerned about negative P/E ratio when a company consistently reports negative P/E ratio for longer periods of time for say 5 years in a row.
+An investor or an analyst should be concerned about the negative P/E ratio when a company consistently reports a negative P/E ratio for longer periods of time for say 5 years in a row.
 This indicates that the company is not in good financial health.

 How To Determine If the Negative P/E Ratio is a Red Flag?